Peacock (2010 film): Production and filming

-Though set in small-town Nebraska, Peacock was filmed in Iowa: Filming began on May 6, 2008 in Odebolt, in Sac County, while Greenfield and Adair County also staged production for several days, including scenes in Greenfield's town square and its E.E.
+Set in small-town Nebraska, Peacock was filmed in the neighboring state of Iowa: Filming began on May 6, 2008, in Odebolt, in Sac County, while Greenfield and Adair County also staged production for several days, including scenes in Greenfield's town square and its E.E.
 Warren Opera House.
-Filming was scheduled to continue on June 5, 2008 in Boone, Iowa, but due to weather conditions, Cornfield Productions was forced to delay filming until the following day; the filming ended on June 9.
+Filming was scheduled to continue on June 5, 2008, in Boone, Iowa, but due to weather conditions, Cornfield Productions was forced to delay filming until the following day; the filming ended on June 9.

 The filming of the train derailment scene occurred at a local set of train tracks; line producer Brian Bell explained that this particular shot was a "visual effects" shot, where the train would eventually be digitally edited to appear as if it is passing through Skillpa's backyard, even though it is not physically there.
 Although the shooting took four hours to complete, it only comprises about 10 to 15 seconds of the film.

+Filming also took place in Weldon, Iowa at a local cafe called Wade’s Cafe.